jmratwork/techanalysissecmanage-crcz-lm5v1b/README.md

 # TechAnalysisSecManage CRCZ

 This repository provides complete, ready‑to‑deploy instructions for CyberRangeCZ scenario using only the NG‑SOC components from the activity diagram: BIPS, NG‑SIEM, NG‑SOAR, CICMS, etc. It includes file layouts, Ansible roles, and step‑by‑step workflows so instructors and trainees can complete the training without confusion.
-One scenario delivers penetration testing and vulnerability assessment training through a dedicated platform and Cyber Range simulation, while the other models malware simulation and CTI integration.
+The scenario delivers penetration testing and vulnerability assessment training through a dedicated platform and Cyber Range simulation.
 This repository contains materials for deploying and managing security analysis exercises on CyberRangeCZ using this platform.

 ## Prerequisites